yas0nia/deltachat-bot/README.md

   }'
 ```

-### 3. Setup a delta-rpc-server for a Delta Chat bot and a delta-rpc-client, don’t forget to add delta-rpc-server to your path!
+### 3. Setup a delta-rpc-server for a Delta Chat bot and a delta-rpc-client

+  First, download the deltachat-rpc-server and make sure its in your PATH https://github.com/deltachat/deltachat-core-rust/tree/master/deltachat-rpc-server

+  Then, install deltachat-rpc-client for Python https://github.com/deltachat/deltachat-core-rust/tree/master/deltachat-rpc-client

 ### 4. Run the bot: ```python echobot.py BOT_MAIL BOT_PASSWD```